payitgov/codestyle/README.md

 # IntelliJ

+To use the IntelliJ code style, copy intellij.xml into `~/Library/Preferences/IdeaIC15/codestyles` (or `~/Library/Application\
+Support/JetBrains/IdeaIC2021.1/codestyles` if using IntelliJ 2021).

-To use the IntelliJ code style, copy intellij.xml into `~/Library/Preferences/IdeaIC15/codestyles`, restart IntelliJ, and select Payit Style in Preferences: `Editor -> Code Style -> Scheme`
+Restart IntelliJ, and select Payit Style in Preferences: `Editor -> Code Style -> Scheme`

 ## Checkstyle Plugin
 1. `IntelliJ IDEA -> Preferences` or (`⌘,`)/(`CMD+,`).